Sapf3ar/nti_2021/README.md

 ### _Second stage_

 There are a lot of ways to handle this dataset.
-We tried (partially succesfull): QA, Classification, Correct span generation with and withous NER
+We tried (partially succesfull): QA, Classification, Span generation with and withous NER

 * Dataset
   * https://russiansuperglue.com/tasks/download/RuCoS